 AFP - Getty Images

-A child who ate a free meal at the school in Patna, India, lies on a hospital bed as a parent and another child look on Thursday.
+An Indian child who consumed a free meal at a school, is treated in hospital as a parent and another child look on at the Patna Medical College, Thursday.

 Insecticide was in the food or cooking oil used to make a school meal that led to the deaths of at least 23 children in India, post-mortem results showed Thursday, amid reports that many victims suffered deadly convulsions and smelled of poison.